 Research

-In the CM3 Lab, we advance multi-physics and data-driven materials modeling methods from subatomic to macro scale and apply them to understanding processing-structure-property relations in chemically and structurally complex materials.
+In the CM3 Lab, we advance physics-based and artificial-intelligence-based approaches from subatomic to macro scale and apply them to understanding processing-structure-property relations in chemically and structurally complex materials.

 For the processing-structure relation, we use the discrete element method for powder dynamics (using FLOW-3D AM), thermal-fluid model for melt pool (using FLOW-3D AM), and CALPHAD-informed phase field model for solidification (using Thermo-Calc and MOOSE).